munificent/journal/asset/post/2015-09-08-the-hardest-program-ive-ever-written.md

 ```

 Each of those named arguments can be split in a few different ways.
 And, since
-those are less nested&mdash;which means fewer split spans&mdash;than that nasty
+those are less nested -- which means fewer split spans -- than that nasty
 `liveAnalysis:` line, *it will try every combination of all of them* before it
 finally gets down to the business of splitting that `check()` call.